This is the second installment in a case study about a Facebook Ad account turnaround. If you haven’t read Part I, you should!

 However, I Took Notice of Something

-Most of the previous campaigns that ran prior to the most recent agency relied heavily on lookalike audiences.
+Most of the previous campaigns that ran under First Manager relied heavily on lookalike audiences.

 - Trying to scale up the spend when you use a lookalike audience within a conversion-focused campaign.
 You can usually scale these to a certain point of efficiency, and then after that they start to suck.